 - Step 1: Assign your guests to a table by clicking a free table (color grey) from the overview, choose 'Seat’ and add your guests using the [+ Person] link at the top right

 - Step 2: Name all the guests at your table.
 The server or host can quickly identify and select the people at the table.
-Identifying the residents allows for personalized follow up of food intake, invoiceable items and census taking in the dining room.
-Staff can use the search function or alphabet filter (on the right) to quickly find the resident names.
+Identifying the residents allows for personalized follow-up of food intake, invoiceable items, and census taking in the dining room.
+Staff can use the search function or resident and alphabet filters to quickly find the resident names.

 - Step 3: Register the name of visitors as unknown guests (a guest who has no Cubigo user account).
 You can enter the guest’s name, this name will be used in the rest of the ordering and invoicing process.

 - Step 4: The server or a host can merely seat people without taking the order, in that way ‘preparing’ the table to speed up the actual order taking process.